dannyskim/realwork-interview-project/README.md

 ### Problem 2: Particle Chamber
 Simulate particles moving through a chamber at constant speed until they all exit.

+Built and deployed project site can be found at: http://danielk-realwork-interview-webst-webbucket1cccc993-wdxodfcm180g.s3-website.us-east-1.amazonaws.com/

+**NOTE:** My personal AWS account is currently under verification review so I cannot use CloudFront for the time being.
+The static S3 site is not under HTTPS and SSL, so please bypass this for the time being in your browser.

 ## Architecture

 - **Frontend**: React 18 + TypeScript + Vite